 Oyasumi Punpun was originally serialized in Young Sunday, but moved to Big Comic Spirits on October 20, 2008 (47th issue).
 It received a Jury Recommendation at the 13th Japan Media Arts Festival Awards in 2009.

 The series has been published in English as Goodnight Punpun by VIZ Media under the VIZ Signature imprint in 2-in-1 omnibus volumes since March 15, 2016.
 The final volume is set to release on September 19, 2017.
-It has also been published in Spanish as Buenas noches, Punpun by Norma Editorial since October 29, 2015; and in Italian as Buonanotte, Punpun by Panini Comics from April 14, 2011 to July 31, 2014; and has been published by Editorial Ivrea in Argentina since July 21, 2017.
+It has also been published in Spanish as Buenas noches, Punpun by Norma Editorial from October 29, 2015 to October 29, 2016; and in Italian as Buonanotte, Punpun by Panini Comics from April 14, 2011 to July 31, 2014; and has been published by Editorial Ivrea in Argentina since July 21, 2017.